-- Termination policies control which instances are terminated first when a scale-in event occurs.
+- Termination policies control the instances which are terminated first when a scale-in event occurs.

-- There is a default termination policy and options for configuring your own customized termination policies.
+- There is a default termination policy configured and you can create your own customized termination policies.

-- The default termination policy is designed to help ensure that your instances span Availability Zones evenly for high availability.
+- The default termination policy helps to ensure that EC2 instances span Availability Zones evenly for high availability.

-- The default policy is kept generic and flexible to cover a range of scenarios.
+- The default policy is fairly generic and flexible to cover a range of scenarios.

-You can define Instance Protection which stops Auto Scaling from scaling in and terminating the instances.
+You can enable Instance Protection which prevents Auto Scaling from scaling in and terminating the EC2 instances.

-If Auto Scaling fails to launch instances in an AZ it will try other AZs until successful.
+If Auto Scaling fails to launch instances in a specific AZ it will try other AZs until successful.

 The default health check grace period is 300 seconds.

-It is recommended to create a scale-in event for each scale-out event created.
+It is recommended to create a scale-in event for every configured scale-out event.